fabiitch/NztBox/README.md

 ## BodyType :

 ### 1) Static
-    Cant move or rotate
+    - Cant move or rotate
-    Gravity has no effect
+    - Gravity has no effect
+    - Collision event with Dynamic
+    - Rebound with Dynamic
-    Collides with Dynamic
+    - Forces with Dynamic

 ### 2) Dynamic
-    Can move or rotate.
+    - Can move or rotate
-    Gravity has effects
+    - Gravity has effect
+    - Collision event with Static, Dynamic, Kinematic, Forces
-    Collides with Static, Dynamic, Kinematic
+    - Rebound with Static, Dynamic, Kinematic
+    - Forces with Static, Dynamic, Kinematic, Forces
 ### 3) Kinematic
-    Can move or rotate
+    - Can move or rotate
-    Gravity has no effect
+    - Gravity has effect
+    - Collision event with Dynamic, Kinematic, Forces
-    Collides with Static, Dynamic, Kinematic
+    - Rebound with Dynamic, Kinematic
+    - Forces with Dynamic, Kinematic, Forces
 ### 4) Ghost
+    - Can move or rotate
+    - Gravity has no effect
+    - Collision event with Static, Dynamic, Kinematic, Ghost, Forces
+    - No rebound
+    - No forces
+### 5) Force
-    Can move or rotate
+    - Can move or rotate
-    Gravity has no effect
+    - Gravity has no effect
-    Collides with all but dont generate response and forces
+    - Collision event with Dynamic, Kinematic, Ghost, Forces
+    - Rebound with Dynamic //TODO
+    - Forces with Dynamic
 ---
 ## Fixtures
     You can attache one or many fixtures to a body.